-The Department of African-American Studies/Africana Women's Studies offers two master's degree programs: the Master of Arts degree in Africana Women's Studies.
+The Department of African-American Studies/Africana Women's Studies offers two master's degree programs: the Master of Arts degree in African-American Studies and the Master of Arts degree in Africana Women's Studies.
 In addition, the department offers course work leading to the Doctor of Arts in Humanities degree with a concentration in African-American Studies and/or in Africana Women's Studies.
 Students in both degree programs may take courses in both concentrations.